 Many wars have depicted the other side as evil; it is the oldest trick in the book of warfare.
 Killing people is not a natural thing to do; dehumanizing them is for that reason almost unavoidable and is most conveniently done by referring to them as the “enemy”.
 As a category, the enemy is an indistinct and diffuse mass where no individual can shine as a person with a name, a life, a family, or projects.
 They all deserve to be eliminated—the sanitized expression for killed—if that’s what it takes to get rid of their threat.

 The problem with this view is that it leads the “War on Terror” to fight against an abstraction.
 As die-hard and crazy as they can be, terrorists do not suddenly grow out of nowhere like mushrooms.
 All of them belong to a singular context of life that, at one point or another, opened them to eventually be prepared to commit the unthinkable.
 And we all perfectly know that we can leave it to human madness as such, not exclusively to so-called terrorists, to commit the unthinkable.
-Taking things otherwise in order to oppose the forces of good against the forces of evil in an abstract and absolute way is an insult to human intelligence.
-But so goes the contemporary narrative by which the “War on Terror” justifies itself; the implicit message to the public being that the purpose is not to go from war to peace with actual people but to indefinitely fight against the forces of darkness.
+Opposing the forces of good against the forces of evil in an abstract and absolute way may be relevant in fantasy movies; in the real world, it is an insult to human intelligence.
+But so goes the contemporary narrative by which the “War on Terror” justifies itself, the implicit message to the public being that the purpose is not to go from war to peace with actual people but to indefinitely fight against the forces of darkness.

 Yet, with such an abstract and self-righteous policy the “War on Terror” can only end up at the exact opposite of what it pretends to be.
 Chasing an abstraction is something very different than achieving well-defined and legitimate goals.
-As a matter of fact, the “War on Terror” irrelevancy in regard to its own proclaimed purpose can be verified both on the ground and in the official definition of terrorism itself.The “War on Terror” irrelevancy in regard to its own proclaimed purpose can be verified both on the ground and in the official definition of terrorism itself.
+As a matter of fact, the “War on Terror”’s irrelevance in regard to its own proclaimed purpose can be verified both on the ground and in the official definition of terrorism itself.The “War on Terror”'s irrelevance in regard to its own proclaimed purpose can be verified both on the ground and in the official definition of terrorism itself.
 Click To Tweet

 Ironically, the metaphysical deception of supposedly fighting terrorism as a war against some “Axis of Evil”, as Bush senior and junior would have said, contradicts the very definition of terrorism given by the National Institute of Justice itself.
 Stating as it does that “Terrorists are those who support or commit ideologically motivated violence to further political, social, or religious goals” specifically leaves open the terrorists’ ideological background.
 Practically speaking—since this is exclusively how acts of terrorism should be looked at—what unhinged individuals believe in is not the issue; that they resort to violence to further their cause is.

 As opposed to this practical approach, using “Axis of Evil” and other PR concocted abstractions to seek its justification defines the “War on Terror” as an ideological endeavor.
-Back to earth and to the practical issue of armed interventions, this gives it leeway to proclaiming as it goes who to strike next.
+On the ground, this gives it leeway to proclaiming as it goes who to strike next.
 Anyone, or any country for that matter, can end up on the terrorist list for no other reason than they are a convenient target.

 → Toolbox ←

 Sure enough, when some people are as far gone as to think that the symbolic act of taking lives for a cause is the best way to further it, there is an obvious emergency to prevent the realization of their plans.
 Beyond this immediate necessity, however, the real issue is to address the psychological, economic, or political conditions giving ground to their views.
-This is what the “War on Terror” proponents are in denial of; to them, the enemy is an absolute one—born outside the realm of conditions that would worsen anyone’s human frailties.
+The “War on Terror” proponents are in denial of this issue.
+To them, the enemy is an absolute one who belongs to no particular conditions of life—let alone conditions that would worsen anyone’s human frailties.

 But going after terrorists as some kind of pest to annihilate does not make a strategy.
 It is just a bad excuse for casually bombing entire innocent populations on the pretext that it is worth the cost.
 Sadly, this murderous streak should come as a surprise to no one.
 Because they need an ill-defined enemy, ideological wars cannot have focus.
 They thrive on the opposition of good against bad, not on being an adequate, self-restrained, and temporary answer to an ill.